 Commemorate your time at Robinson, or a family member or friend - sponsor a Chapel Chair and have your connection with the College or a special person remembered in the Robinson College Chapel.
-Each donation of £100 plus gift aid will allow us to refurbish a chair and add a plaque commemorating the donor, or a person that the donor nominates.
+Each donation of £500 will allow us to refurbish a chair and add a plaque commemorating the donor, or a person who the donor nominates.
 Donors may make a single payment, or spread their gift over time, paying a monthly or annual amount.
 Sample chairs are pictured here.

 Robinson College Chapel was built as an integral part of the College.
 It is non-denominational and the Christian worship offered is ecumenical.
 Visitors are welcome at all services and regular services take place on Sundays and Tuesdays with additional services and events as notified in the Chapel.
 The Chaplain is available to provide pastoral care for all members and staff of the College, regardless of their personal faith or beliefs.